-- (a) Clinical fellowships are effective for a period of no less than nine (9) months and no more than one (1) year. - (b) Notwithstanding the provisions of subparagraph (a), the clinical fellowship's period of effectiveness for applicants for licensure who are awaiting national certification and subsequent Board review of their application may be extended for a period not to exceed three (3) additional months.
+- (7) Clinical Externs: Period of effectiveness - (a) Registration of a Clinical Extern is effective for a period of fifteen (15) continuous months, beginning with the month after the month in which the registration is made. - (b) The length of the externship is set by the accredited institution. - (c) Notwithstanding the provisions of subparagraph (a), the clinical externship's period of effectiveness may be extended for a period not to exceed four (4) additional months for applicants for licensure who are awaiting national certification and subsequent Board review of their application.
 Such extension will cease to be effective if national certification or Board licensure is denied.
-At all times while awaiting national certification results and until licensure is received, clinical fellows shall practice only under supervision as set forth in this rule. - (c) Application for licensure or re-registration by the supervising licensee for an additional clinical fellowship should be made thirty (30) days before the expiration of the clinical fellowship.
+At all times while awaiting national certification results and until licensure is received, clinical externs shall practice only under supervision as set forth in this rule. - (d) In the case of extenuating circumstances, a supervising licensee may request an application for re-registration to extend the clinical externship registration.
+The Board or its designee will determine if an extension will be granted. - (8) Clinical Externs: Supervision Limitations.
+Supervising licensees shall concurrently supervise no more than two (2) Clinical Externs.